Before we look at some intraday trading strategies in detail, I have to admit I’m biased. I don’t believe in day-trading for several reasons:

 - Robustness may be an issue.
 There is no real reason why the edge may not suddenly vanish or cycle on to a different strategy.

 - Doesn’t work across all markets.
-The best concepts tend to work everywhere eg. value and momentum.
+The best concepts tend to work everywhere eg. value and momentum, but the gap fade doesn´t.

 - No basic edge.
-While over 70% of overnight gaps are filled during the day, the basic return for this strategy is still zero.
+While about 70% of overnight gaps are filled during the day, the basic return for this strategy is still zero.
 It needs extra rules to make money.
-This is quite typical for a mean reversion strategy: the size of profitable trades is defined by the size of the gaps, the losses are unconstrained: rare, but large, losing trades will bring down the profitability of the strategy.
+This is quite typical for a mean reversion strategy: the size of profitable trades is defined by the size of the gaps while losses are unconstrained: rare, but large, losing trades will bring down the profitability of the strategy.

 - Popularity.
 The strategy is well known, but other ideas trading the opening, that often trade in the opposite direction from the same entry point, may be more popular.

-- The tendency for gaps to close with a probability greater than 70% has been around for decades.
+- The tendency for opening gaps in the S&P to close with a probability of 65% to 70% has been around for decades.

 The universe of strategies using the market open

-A good idea is to look very closely at the range of popular strategies that are used by day-traders around the time of the market open.
+It may be a good idea to take a close look at different popular strategies that are used by day-traders around the time of the S&P 500 market open.
 Some currently show an edge, others don’t – it is possible that an edge cycles between these strategies.
-Some are complimentary, others cancel each other out and each uses variations leading to different outcomes.
+Some strategies overlap, others cancel each other out and each uses variations leading to different outcomes.
 I concentrate on one additional strategy concept in particular and list some of the other techniques I came across.

 The Opening Range Breakout (ORB) is probably the most well known opening strategy due to its cult status since the 1990´s, when it delivered outstanding returns.
 It follows an opposite concept to the gap fade as it tries to capture a trend that develops when price breaks out of the opening trading range, while the gap trade tries to capitalize on mean reversion occurring right after the open.
 ORB often enters in the direction of the opening gap right around the price at which the gap fade stops out at a loss.
 It can also be a continuation of the gap fade, when the closing of the gap occurs right after the open and the move continues in a trend counter to the gap opening triggering a breakout signal.

 In fact the opposite approach – fading the ORB – might give an edge.
-Veteran trader Linda Raschke has said that the mornings tend to be mean reverting and the afternoons trending in nature.
+Veteran trader Linda Raschke has said that markets in the mornings tend to be mean reverting and in the afternoons trending in nature.

 ORB´s popularity may divert attention away from mean reversion approaches like the gap fade.